drpeterrohde/QuNet/README.md

 # Network abstraction

 Quantum repeaters, comprising classically-controlled (and sometimes randomised) sequences of swapping and purification operations, can be reduced to a single virtual link capturing their average cost vector, thereby bypassing the need for directly accommodating non-deterministic or classically-controlled operations, maintaining compatability with the QuNet framework.
+Similarly, SneakerNet channels, whereby a large number of error-corrected qubits are physically transported can be reduced to an equivalent cost vector too.

 For large networks it may not always be necessary to understand the full dynamics across all nodes and channels.
 Instead we might focus higher-level abstractions of the network, which consider the dynamics between designated subnetworks or regions, reducing computational load.

 # Space-based networks

+QuNet can accommodate both static and dynamic nodes and channels.
 Here Alice & Bob have the option of communicating via:
 + A static ground-based fibre link.
 + A LEO satellite passing overhead through atmospheric free-space channels, which dynamically update.
 + Exploiting both and purifying them together (multi-path routing).